gnif/LookingGlass/README.md

 Results
 -------

-Latency has not been measured but it is sufficient to say that it would be difficult to obtain an accurate measurement.
-In practice to this author it is impossible to see any latency between the physical display and host client output.
+Latency has not yet been measured, but in practice to this author it is extremely hard to notice any latency between the physical display and host client output when streaming 24bit RGB.
+When streaming YUV422P there no percevable latency at all, this indicates that the memory copy is the slowest part of the process.
+To combat this multi-threaded memory copy has been implemented on both the host and guest ends of the transfer.

 At this time we are waiting for a signed ivshmem driver by Red Hat to be released but since this may take quite some time we are currently in the